 Overview

-Join us for a seminar hosted by Lloyd's List Intelligence in partnership with Hong Kong Maritime Week, exploring the relationship between geopolitical shocks and the future of maritime trade.
+Join us for an expert-led seminar hosted by Lloyd's List Intelligence in partnership with Hong Kong Maritime Week, exploring the relationship between geopolitical events and their impact on maritime trade and operations.

-As global tensions shape the international landscape, understanding their implications for maritime logistics is crucial for industry stakeholders.
-In this seminar, we will examine:
+As global tensions shape the international landscape, understanding implications for maritime logistics is crucial for industry stakeholders.

-• What impact will surging U.S. tariffs and new USTR port fees have on global trade dynamics and shipping flows?
+• Regulatory Complexity: What impact will US tariffs and new US and Chinese port fees have on global trade dynamics and shipping flows?

-• Amid rising geopolitical uncertainty, how can Hong Kong consolidate and strengthen its position as Asia’s leading trade and shipping hub?
+• Navigating Uncertainty: Amid rising geopolitical risks to operations, how can Hong Kong consolidate and strengthen its position as Asia’s leading trade and shipping hub?

 Who should attend?